List-Decodable Sparse Mean Estimation via Difference-of-Pairs Filtering: Information-Computation Tradeoffs

-where the third equation is because $\E[\sigma_i\sigma_j] = 0$ if $i \neq j$ and the next one because of $A_{i,j}A_{i,\ell} = 0$ if $j \neq \ell$. \end{proof} Since the variance is bounded, we can apply the Chebyshev's inequality to get an upper bound on the failure probability of the reduction. \end{proof}
+where the third equation is because $\E[\sigma_i\sigma_j] = 0$ if $i \neq j$ and the next one because of $A_{i,j}A_{i,\ell} = 0$ if $j \neq \ell$. \end{proof} Since the variance is bounded, we can apply the Chebyshev's inequality to get an upper bound on the failure probability of the reduction. \end{proof} We now state the SQ lower bound and sketch its proof.